-Our adoption process starts with the applicant completing an application and submitting a non-refundable $35.00 application fee.
+Our adoption process starts with the applicant completing an on-line application and submitting a non-refundable $35.00 application fee.
 Please note the application fee is not a guarantee for any dog but simply demonstrates your family’s commitment to adopting one of our dogs.
 We know you are excited about the possibility of bringing a new friend into your home.
 We want to match our orphaned goldens with the best family for them.
 For this reason, our application includes many questions regarding your family members, lifestyle, other pets, and how the dog would spend their day.
 All our dogs are required to be inside dogs; they cannot be tied out or left outside unsupervised while you are away from home.
 Adopt a Golden Knoxville believes that Goldens are not happy being left outside and away from their families.

 Before you complete our adoption application, please read the following terms carefully.